tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

+'Had Domain: Amendment, Range Improvement Target.
+Asserting improvement target could be improved by the Amendment.

-'Object property that describes an enhancement, as part of the ImprovementTarget, that would improve data acted upon by some set of measures or validations.
+Object property that describes an enhancement, as part of the ImprovementTarget, that would improve data acted upon by some set of measures or validations.
 This can be used to determine which measures and validations are improved upon by a given amendment.'

 ### Definition

-nan
+'improved By'

 ### Comment

-nan
+'improved By'

 ********************